 I finally got my break as a community manager in 2012 when I heard about the launch of a new TSR (now Solarian Games) the latest incarnation of the company which first created Dungeons & Dragons.
 For someone who plays RPGs (role playing games for those who don’t know), I recognized this as a big deal right away.
 I tracked founder Jayson Elliot down and we set up a phone call interview.
 I convinced him that he needed me to handle communications and work with the community while the company was creating its first product.
 In that first year, I grew our online Facebook page from 1,000 to 4,000 on the strength of my content curation and community strategy skills.
-(I even got to work with Gary Gygax’s sons Luke and Ernie.
-Gary was the co-founder of the original TSR.
-A dream for an RPG geek like me!)

 Next I moved up to work with The Social Element who had the contract to partner with one of the biggest cell phone companies globally.
 I went from working from a company with less than 10 employees to one that had a huge international crew that partnered with Fortune 500 companies.
 It was a new perspective that gave me a ton of insight on how these companies use social media to connect with customers.
 It’s a position that requires trust and a lot of common sense to make sure that we don’t embarrass our clients.
 It’s a huge responsibility that I don’t take lightly.

 My favorite projects are ones that require free form engagement.
 It’s my specialty and what I enjoy most about my work.
 I like talking to people and it’s a bonus if I can make their day a little better through interacting with them.